MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/account-manager-guide.md

 ---

 title: Account Manager Guide (Dynamics 365 for Project Service Automation) | MicrosoftDocs
-description: An account manager's guide for PSA that walks through the sales and contracts process for project-based accounts
+description: An account manager's guide for Project Service that walks through the sales and contracts process for project-based accounts
 author: krbjoran
 manager: ShellyHaverkamp
 ms.date: 7/30/2018